 At this point, the customer also agrees to the amount charged, the payment schedule, and the expiration date (if there is one).

-Now that the merchant has the authorization and the necessary information, they can start collecting payment.
+Now that the merchant has the authorization and the necessary information, they can start collecting the recurring monthly payment.

-To be able to do so, they will need a payment processor and a dedicated merchant account for receiving funds.
+To do so, they will need a payment processor and a dedicated merchant account for receiving funds.

 Some invoicing software, such as Regpack, has an integrated payment processor, so a separate one is not needed.